-An important function of the Digitrip 3000 Protective Relay is communications and control via the CutlerHammer Integrated Communications (INCOM) Protocol.
+An important function of the Digitrip 3000 Protective Relay is communications and control via the Cutler-Hammer PowerNet Protocol.
 It allows the combining of electrical distribution and control products with personal computers into a comprehensive communications and control network.

 The Digitrip 3000's communications chip permits the interrogation of relay data, remote tripping and closing of breaker, the Reset of the relay after a trip, and downloading of set points from a remote master computer.
+Note: Dip Switch #5 must be in the "Off" position to initiate a "Communications Close" command.
 Communications is accomplished from the relay to the master computer via a 115.2 KHz. frequency carrier signal over a shielded twisted pair of conductors.
 The receiving terminal is a remote mounted master computer (IBM compatible).
 Refer to Figure 2-1 for a typical communications wiring diagram.